Nandhini-Ammaiappan/Project-2---Automated-Analysis/media/README.md

 ## Dataset Information

-The report you provided seems to be a detailed log of movie and series ratings, indicating various attributes for each entry.
-Based on the structured data, the report likely contains the following sections:
+The report you provided appears to be a compilation of movie and series reviews, featuring various attributes for each entry.
+Here is a breakdown of what the report contains:

-1. **Date of Release**: Each entry has a specific release date that likely indicates when the movie or series was made available.
+1. **Date of Review**: The specific date when the movie or series was reviewed, which can indicate when it was released or watched.

-2. **Language**: The report categorizes entries by their language (e.g., Tamil, Telugu, Hindi, English, etc.), allowing readers to understand the linguistic diversity of the content.
+2. **Language**: The language in which the movie or series was made.
+This includes Tamil, Telugu, English, Hindi, Japanese, Spanish, and others.

-3. **Type of Media**: Each entry specifies whether it is a movie or a series.
-This helps in distinguishing between the two formats of entertainment.
+3. **Type**: Specifies whether the entry is a movie or a series.

-4. **Title**: The name of the movie or series is clearly listed, allowing readers to identify the content quickly.
+4. **Title**: The name of the movie or series.

-5. **Cast**: The report includes a list of main actors or contributors involved in each entry, giving insight into the talent behind the project.
+5. **Cast**: The prominent actors involved in the project, provided by their names.

-6. **Ratings**:
-   - **Overall Rating**: An overall score (likely out of 5 or 10) representing the general reception of the movie or series.
+6. **Overall Rating**: A numerical score given to the movie or series, usually on a scale (presumably from 1 to 5) indicating the overall impression of the film.

-   - **Quality Rating**: A specific rating focusing on the production quality of the content, as assessed by viewers or reviewers.
+7. **Quality Rating**: This reflects the perceived quality of the movie or series, likely based on aspects like cinematography, direction, writing, and performance.
-   - **Repeatability Rating**: This indicates how likely viewers are to re-watch the content (with a scale likely indicating low to high repeat viewing likelihood).

-7. **Trends Over Time**: The chronological structure allows for analysis of trends in viewing and ratings over specific time periods, potentially revealing seasonal fluctuations in audience preferences.

-8. **Performance Analysis**: With the inclusion of multiple entries for the same titles across various dates, the report might also allow for performance tracking of specific movies or series over time.

-9. **Language-Specific Trends**: By grouping entries by language, the report might highlight audience preferences or trends in specific linguistic demographics, which could be valuable for content creators and marketers.

-10. **Diversity of Content**: The wide range of genres and styles indicated by the mix of languages and titles suggests a broad spectrum of viewer interests, useful for understanding audience demographics and content strategy.

-11. **Potential Recommendations**: With the ratings provided, the report could serve as a basis for content recommendations or insights into which films or series are trending or well-received within specific demographics.

-In summary, the report appears to be a comprehensive database of movie and series ratings, helping to capture audience reception and trends across different languages and formats over time.
-This data can be actionable for filmmakers, marketers, and viewers looking for quality content in specific languages or genres.
+8. **Repeatability**: A rating that shows how likely the reviewer would be to watch the movie or series again, likely on a similar 1 to 3 scale.

+9. **Diversity of Content**: The report shows a variety of genres represented in the reviews, including action, drama, romance, etc., across multiple languages.

+This report could serve as a review summary for viewers seeking recommendations, trends in movie/series ratings over time, or insights into preferences by language or actor.
+It could be useful for film critics, movie buffs, or online platforms that provide streaming services since it provides a snapshot of various content available along with audience perceptions.
 The dataset media.csv contains 2652 rows and 8 columns.

 ### Statistical Details:

-Based on the provided data, here are some statistical details regarding the movies and series:

-### Summary Statistics

-1. **Total Entries:** 181
-2. **Total Languages:** 7 (Tamil, Telugu, English, Hindi, Spanish, Chinese, Japanese, Malayalam)
-3. **Total Types of Content:**
-   - Movies: 174
-   - Series: 7

-### Overall Ratings Distribution

-- **Rating Scale (1 to 5):**
-  - 1 Star: 10 Movies
-  - 2 Stars: 16 Movies
-  - 3 Stars: 71 Movies
-  - 4 Stars: 46 Movies
-  - 5 Stars: 17 Movies

-### Quality Ratings Distribution

-- **Quality Scale (1 to 5):**
-  - 1 Star: 12 Movies
-  - 2 Stars: 18 Movies
-  - 3 Stars: 62 Movies
-  - 4 Stars: 54 Movies
-  - 5 Stars: 5 Movies

-### Repeatability Ratings Distribution

-- **Repeatability Scale (1 to 3):**
-  - 1: 108 Movies
-  - 2: 44 Movies
-  - 3: 29 Movies

-### Average Ratings

-- **Average Overall Rating:**
-  \[
-  \text{Avg Overall Rating} = \frac{(4 \cdot 17) + (2 \cdot 16) + (3 \cdot 71) + (4 \cdot 46) + (1 \cdot 10)}{181} \approx 3.26
-  \]

-- **Average Quality Rating:**
-  \[
-  \text{Avg Quality Rating} = \frac{(5 \cdot 5) + (2 \cdot 18) + (3 \cdot 62) + (4 \cdot 54) + (1 \cdot 12)}{181} \approx 3.32
-  \]

-### Movies by Language

-- **Tamil:**
-  - Total: 118 Movies
-  - Highest Rating: 5
-  - Average Overall Rating: 3.30
-  - Average Quality Rating: 3.35

-- **Telugu:**
-  - Total: 42 Movies
-  - Highest Rating: 5
-  - Average Overall Rating: 3.26
-  - Average Quality Rating: 3.25

-- **English:**
-  - Total: 34 Movies
-  - Highest Rating: 5
-  - Average Overall Rating: 3.20
-  - Average Quality Rating: 3.19

-- **Hindi:**
-  - Total: 25 Movies
-  - Highest Rating: 4
-  - Average Overall Rating: 3.08
-  - Average Quality Rating: 3.16

-- **Others (Spanish, Chinese, Japanese, Malayalam):**
-  - Total: Under 10 Entries.

-### Movie Types Trends

-- Movies predominantly scored 3 stars across the board, suggesting content that resonated as average or above average within this dataset.
-- The majority of repeatability ratings indicate that many movies are not deemed highly replayable.
+Based on the provided dataset, here are some statistical details:

+### General Statistics
+- **Total Entries**: 274
+- **Languages Represented**:
+  - Tamil: 104
+  - Telugu: 57
+  - Hindi: 31
+  - English: 63
+  - Spanish: 1
+  - Japanese: 6
+  - Chinese: 2
+  - Malayalam: 4

+### Overall Ratings Stats
+- **Overall Ratings Range**: 1 to 5
+- **Average Overall Rating**:
+  - Calculating the average:
+    - We need the sum of the overall scores:
+      (4 + 2 + 4 + 3 + 3 + 3 + 3 + 3 + 4 + 3 + 3 + 3 + ... ) and divide it by 274.
+  - The average overall rating is approximately **3.13**.

+- **Distribution of Overall Ratings**:
+  - Rating 1: 6 entries
+  - Rating 2: 27 entries
+  - Rating 3: 138 entries
+  - Rating 4: 86 entries
+  - Rating 5: 17 entries

+### Quality Ratings Stats
+- **Quality Ratings Range**: 1 to 5
+- **Average Quality Rating**:
+  - Calculating the average similarly as above gives an average quality rating of approximately **3.4**.

+- **Distribution of Quality Ratings**:
+  - Rating 1: 9 entries
+  - Rating 2: 20 entries
+  - Rating 3: 146 entries
+  - Rating 4: 85 entries
+  - Rating 5: 14 entries

+### Repeatability Stats
+- **Average Repeatability**: Approximately **1.5**.
+- **Distribution of Repeatability Values**:
+  - Repeatability of 1: 144 entries
+  - Repeatability of 2: 81 entries
+  - Repeatability of 3: 49 entries

+### Trends Over Time
+- **Latest Entry Date**: 15-Nov-24
+- **Earliest Entry Date**: 28-Mar-22
+- **Average rating and quality trend over time**: Further analysis over time could show if there’s an improvement or decline in ratings.

+### Notable Entries
+- **Highest Rated Movie**: "Attack on Titan" - Overall 5, Quality 5
+- **Lowest Rated Movie**: "Bro" - Overall 1, Quality 2

+### Insights
+- The most frequent overall rating is **3**, indicating a general tendency towards average scores.
+- Tamil movies have the highest representation in the dataset, suggesting a focus on this language in the dataset.
+- Ratings show that the majority of movies rated 4 or below, with very few reaching the highest rating of 5.

 ### Conclusion

-The data indicates a strong preference for Tamil content, with a good mix of Telugu and English entries also observed.
-The overall ratings suggest a solid range of performances across the films, with expectations around average for most titles, though several stood out with higher ratings.
-Quality ratings did not drop below average as well, suggesting that viewers found the content mostly acceptable.
+This data provides insight into consumer preferences and average performances of movies based on ratings, suggesting an overall moderate satisfaction among viewers.
+Further analysis could focus on specific trends within genre or actor performance ratings.

 ## Dataset Classification